A Scaling Law for Synthetic-to-Real Transfer: How Much Is Your Pre-training Effective?: Experiments

-\paragraph{Pre-training:} We prepared four tasks: multi-label classification, object detection, semantic segmentation, and surface normal estimation.
+\paragraph{Pre-training:} We prepared four tasks: \texttt{mulclass}, \texttt{objdet}, \texttt{semseg}, and \texttt{normal}.
 We used ResNet-based models, where backbones were ResNet-50, unless otherwise specified, and the head networks were customized for each task.
-We trained all models for the same fixed number of iterations depending on pre-training tasks and selected the best models as pre-trained models, which were validated by another 1000 synthetic images generated in the same way.
+Synthetic images for pre-training were generated by BlenderProc~\citep{denninger2019blenderproc}, an image renderer that can handle several domain randomization methods.
+For rendering, we used the setting of the BOP challenge 2020~\citep{hodan2020bop} as our default setting.
+We used 172 3D models, where ten objects appeared on average for each image.
+We applied texture randomization for walls and a floor, randomization for area and point lights, and randomization for the camera.
+In most cases, the models were pre-trained with \num{64000} images.
+We trained all models for the same fixed number of iterations depending on pre-training tasks and selected the best models for fine-tuning, which were validated by another \num{1000} synthetic images generated in the same way.

-\paragraph{Fine-tuning:} We employed three data sets: ImageNet (ILSVRC 2012)~\citep{ILSVRC15} for single-label classification, MS-COCO~\citep{lin2014microsoft} for object detection, and ADE20K~\citep{zhou2016semantic} for semantic segmentation.
-The number of images used was 1\% of each data set (roughly, 12 thousand for ImageNet, a thousand for COCO, and 2 hundred for ADE20K).
+\paragraph{Fine-tuning:} We evaluated \texttt{sinclass} by ImageNet~\citep{ILSVRC15}, \texttt{objdet} by MS-COCO~\citep{lin2014microsoft}, and \texttt{semseg} by ADE20K~\citep{zhou2016semantic}.
+The number of images used was 1\% of each data set (roughly, \num{12000} for ImageNet, \num{1000} for COCO, and 200 for ADE20K).
 We fine-tuned the pre-trained models with these subsets of data for a fixed number of iterations and reported the error metrics for validation sets at the last iteration.
 The metrics were top-1 accuracy for classification, mean mAP for MS-COCO, and mean IoU for ADE20K.
-These metrics take their values from 0 to 1, and we converted them into errors such as 1 - accuracy.
+These metrics take their values from 0 to 1, and we converted them into errors such as 1 - accuracy.\footnote{Although the cross-entropy loss is commonly used, several studies~\citep{sharma2020a,bahri2021explaining} show that the scaling laws also hold for 1 - accuracy.}

-\paragraph{Curve fitting:} After obtaining the empirical errors, we estimated the parameters of \eqref{eq:simple-law} by nonlinear least squares in the log-log space, i.e., we solved the minimization problem $\min_{\alpha,C,D} \sum_i |\log \hat{L}(n_i, s) - \log(D n_i^{-\alpha} + C)|^2$ with a fixed fine-tuning data size $s$ and pre-training data sizes $n_i=2^i \times 1000$ for data point index $i=0,\dots,6$ where $\hat{L}$ denotes an observed error.
-Note that, except for the setting in Section~\ref{sec:fratio}, we fitted the curves independently for every different data sets, tasks, and $s$.
-All the results including Figure~\ref{fig:crosstask} were shown as log-log plots.